gdinko/speedy/README.md

 #sync countries with database  (use -h to view options)
 php artisan speedy:sync-countries

+#sync cities with database  (use -h to view options)
+php artisan speedy:sync-cities

+#create cities map with other carriers in database  (use -h to view options)
+php artisan speedy:map-cities

 #sync offices with database  (use -h to view options)
 php artisan speedy:sync-offices